irishask/StatAnalisys_for_FB-Income_and_Absorption_Census/README.md

-# Visualization_OnClick_events
-Developing of Visualization tools: contains Map-graph and OnClick events.
+**Statistic analisys and developing of advanced visualization tools,including OnClick events Map-graph.**

 "MAIN_two_questions.py" is the MAIN file of the program.
 Run it.
 You can see a short presentation "Visualizasion_Census.pptx" which describes the main points this work.